Frequently Asked Questions

 I don’t live in New York.
 Should I hire a local admissions consultant or do you work with students outside of New York?

 Most local consultants who come over to your home are not going to be former admissions officers at elite universities.
 All of our consultants are former admissions officers at elite universities, which is why we are in demand nationally.
 The majority of students we work with do not live in New York.
 Many live in California, Texas or are international students living abroad.
 Our responsive team of consultants performs all the necessary communication and work via phone, skype and emails.
-There is no difference between working with us whether you live in San Francisco, San Jose, Palo Alto, the Bay Area, New York or Chicago; you receive the same customized, responsive attention and results either way.
+There is no difference between working with us whether you live in Los Angeles, San Francisco, San Jose, Palo Alto, the Bay Area, New York, New Jersey, Dallas, or Chicago; you receive the same customized, responsive attention and results either way.

 I’d like to speak to your past clients to get a feel for the admissions consulting experience and what it entails.
 Can you put me in touch with past clients?

 Since we work with our valued clients on a confidential basis, we are unable to breach this relationship and trust by disclosing the names and contact information of our past clients for the sake of landing more clients.
 Similarly, if you choose to work with us, we will ensure that your student’s name remains confidential and will not give it out to anyone under any circumstance.
 Actual acceptance letters from clients for the most recent admissions cycle are the ultimate reference as they are proof of where our clients got in and of their satisfaction.